min2yadav/CargoOptiPlan_PRO/README.md

 Fork the repo, create a feature branch, and submit a PR.
 Follow ESLint rules.

 ## License
 MIT License.
-Created by Min2 Yadav.
+Created by Min2 Yadav and Jayant Kr.
+Jha.